Fluffy and Easy Sourdough discard Pancakes Recipe (no overnight)

 Method

-1. In a medium bowl, mix together the flour, baking powder, baking soda, salt, and optional cinnamon.
+2. Add in the flour, baking powder, baking soda, salt, and optional cinnamon. whisk until combined

-3. Heat skillet to medium heat and put some olive oil into the skillet to prevent sticking.
+3. Heat skillet to medium heat and put some olive oil into the skillet to prevent sticking. (cast iron will need a lower setting)

 4. Pour batter in desired size on skillet for each pancake.